punitkatiyar/react-master-guide/07.component-lifecycle/README.md

 # Lifecycle Methods

-- **Mounting** when an instance of a component is being create and inserted into the DOM.
+## Mounting :  when an instance of a component is being create and inserted into the DOM.

 > constructor